 Sometimes, it's not about the journey or the destination but the company you keep on your adventures.
-A trip along the Lehigh Valley Covered Bridge Tour with that special someone, however, could give you a great journey and destination.
+However, a trip along the Lehigh Valley Covered Bridge Tour with that special someone could give you both!
 After all, everyone wants to have their cake and eat it too, right?

 Now, for those of you not in the know, there are a few things you need to be aware of when it comes to covered bridges, no matter where they are.

 First, it has been said that “the bridges are covered for the same reason our womenfolk wear long dresses.
 It protects the structure underneath that is seldom seen but appreciated just the same.”

 Second, the shade the bridges provided as a place to pause from the summer’s heat was a chance for some to “steal a kiss,” which led to covered bridges having the nickname of “kissing bridges.”